mac-comp127-s24-alhashim/project-tom_vin_project/README.md

 # ![Connect_4_game_logo](https://github.com/mac-comp127-s24-alhashim/project-tom_vin_project/assets/96271963/c74c15d9-08e7-4bca-8269-37c581d1d771)

-## Tom Andreae and Vin Leang - Highly Caffeinated
+### Tom Andreae and Vin Leang - Highly Caffeinated

+## Introduction
+This repository contains the classic Connect4 game implemented in Java.
+Developed by Tom Andreae and Vin Leang, this project replicates the classic tabletop game digitally.

 ## Requirements:
+To run this game, you will need:
-- Java Version 17 or higher.
+- **Java Version 17** or higher.
-- edu.macalester.graphics library.
-- VS code.
+- **edu.macalester.graphics** library, for handling graphical components.
+- **Visual Studio Code** or any Java-compatible IDE.

+## Installation and Running the Game
+Follow these steps to get the game running on your machine:
+1. Clone the repository.
+2. Open the cloned reposityory in Visual Studio Code.
+3. Navigate to the `src/Connect4` directory.
+4. Open `Connect4Game.java` and run the code via your IDE.

-## How to Run:
+## How to Play
-- Clone repository and copy into VS code.
-- Locate src file, open Connect4 folder, open 'Connect4Game.java', then run code.
-- Gameplay is just like classic Connect4.
-Press start button, then Player 1 clicks where they want to play their turn, then Player 2, and repeat until winner or tie.
-Can either restart or exit game.
+- The gameplay follows the traditional Connect4 rules where two players take turns dropping colored tokens into a seven-column, six-row grid.
+- The first player to form a horizontal, vertical, or diagonal line of four of their own tokens wins.
+- Players can stat a new game or exit after a game concludes.

 ## Limitations:
-- The token dropping animation happens on top of the board, rather than creating the illusions that it is inside the board.
+- The token animation does not create the illusion of falling inside the board.
-- No AI implementation, can only do player versus player.
+- Currently, the game supports only a player-versus-player mode without AI.

 ## Resources:
-- Prior homeworks and in-class activities.
+- This project builds upon knowledge acquired from previous homeworks and class activities from the Macalester College COMP 127 course.

 ## Main Windows of the Software:
 ### Start Screen: